 Let me explain how to achieve the top position for the hardest and most competitive keywords in your area.

 Specific Page Targeting

 As a roofing contractor, you offer more than just roof replacement services.
 You probably also offer roof repairs, help with insurance claims, or maybe gutter installation, etc. Because of this, it’s imperative to dedicate a top-level web page to each of the services you would like to rank on page #1.
 You shouldn’t just target all products to the home page, and do not target the same product on multiple pages.
-Having multiple products on a single page makes it hard for Google to determine what your web pages are about.
+Having various products on a single page makes it hard for Google to determine what your web pages are about.

 For example, you should have a separate web page for roof repair, roof replacement, and emergency roof repair.
-You should also have a separate web page for each of the cities in your service area.
+You should also have a different web page for each of the cities in your service area.
 So, if you have two cities in your service area, you should have a page for “City 1 + Roof Repairs” and “City 2 + Roof Repairs”.
-If you have four different products and your service area is four different cities, you should have 16 different web pages.
+If you have four different products and your service area is four various cities, you should have 16 different web pages.

 Identical keyword in the URL